Learnspree/Serverless-Language-Performance-Framework/README.md

 Alternatively, you can build/deploy invidual framework components as described in the sections that follow below.

-**Route53 / DNS** (Optional)
+## SPF API - Route53 / DNS *(Optional)*

 Pre-requisites: *(there are many guides from AWS to show how to do this)*:
 * Use AWS Route53 to register your new domain using AWS.
 * Create SSL certificate using ACM to match your domain.
 Use DNS verification.

-See https://serverless.com/blog/serverless-api-gateway-domain/ and https://seed.run/blog/how-to-set-up-a-custom-domain-name-for-api-gateway-in-your-serverless-app.html for instructions on using domain setup plugin for serverless.
-Steps:
+See [serverless api gateway domain setup](https://serverless.com/blog/serverless-api-gateway-domain/) and [serverless framework domain plugin setup](https://seed.run/blog/how-to-set-up-a-custom-domain-name-for-api-gateway-in-your-serverless-app.html) for instructions on using domain setup plugin for serverless.

+Summary of steps:
 * cd `<spf-api directory>`
 * npm install serverless-domain-manager --save-dev
 * serverless create_domain --stage dev